 Each application should include an attachment that addresses both i. and ii. below.
-Attach this information as a separate PDF file titled "Research and Evaluation Independence and Integrity."

 - i.
 For purposes of this solicitation, each applicant is to document research and evaluation independence and integrity by including one of the following two items: - a.
 A specific assurance that the applicant has reviewed its application to identify any actual or potential apparent conflicts of interest (including through review of pertinent information on the principal investigator, any co-principal investigators, and any subrecipients), and that the applicant has identified no such conflicts of interest - whether personal or financial or organizational (including on the part of the applicant entity or on the part of staff, investigators, or subrecipients) - that could affect the independence or integrity of the research, including the design, conduct, and reporting of the research.